bharat-reddy-male/Demonstration-project-splunk-group2/README.md

 ![](https://github.com/bharat-reddy-male/Demonstration-project-splunk-group2/blob/main/Chinmayi_assests/2.JPG?raw=true)

 6. Click the Next button.
-From the Input Settings step, enter web_application as the Host field value and click the Review button.
+7. From the Input Settings step, enter web_application as the Host field value and click the Review button.
 ![](https://github.com/bharat-reddy-male/Demonstration-project-splunk-group2/blob/main/Chinmayi_assests/3.JPG?raw=true)

-7. You will be taken to the Review step.
-Make sure your settings match what is shown below and click the Submit button.
+8. You will be taken to the Review step.
+Make sure your settings match what is shown below and click "Submit".
 ![](https://github.com/bharat-reddy-male/Demonstration-project-splunk-group2/blob/main/Chinmayi_assests/4.JPG?raw=true)

-8. Splunk will process the file.
+9. Splunk will process the file.
 When completed, a dialog will appear telling you the file has been successfully uploaded.

 ### To Search data